icebaby-ay/metacraftersAssignments/ethProofBeginner/README.md

 ## Description

-THE TOKEN CAN BE DEPLOYED USINNG REMIX
+THE TOKEN CAN BE DEPLOYED USING REMIX
 WITHIN THE CONTRACT EACH USER (ADDRESS) HAS A TOKEN BALANCE THE BALANCE OF ANY USER CAN BE INCREASED USING THE MINT FUNCTION THE BALANCE OF ANY USER CAN BE DECREASED USING THE BURN FUNCTION